wzljerry/wzljerry.github.io/README.md

 **I am looking for internship oppertunities for 2023 summer!**

-Hi, I am Zhilin Wang, a Ph.D. student in the Department of Computer and Information Science at Purdue University, Indiana, USA.
+Hi, I am Zhilin Wang, a third-year Ph.D. student in the Department of Computer and Information Science at Purdue University, Indiana, USA.
 I got my Bachelor's degree from Nanchang University in June 2020, and I started my Ph.D. in January 2021.
 My research interests include Federated Learning, Edge Computing, Blockchain, Optimization Theory, and Game Theory.
-I'm in my third year as a Ph.D. student, and my supervisor is [Prof. Qin Hu](https://cs.iupui.edu/~qinhu/?_gl=1*5xczlx*_ga*MTk3MTQ5NTQ4Ni4xNjYwMzg5NDUy*_ga_61CH0D2DQW*MTY3Nzg0MTM1MS4xOS4wLjE2Nzc4NDEzNTEuMC4wLjA.).
+My supervisor is [Prof. Qin Hu](https://cs.iupui.edu/~qinhu/?_gl=1*5xczlx*_ga*MTk3MTQ5NTQ4Ni4xNjYwMzg5NDUy*_ga_61CH0D2DQW*MTY3Nzg0MTM1MS4xOS4wLjE2Nzc4NDEzNTEuMC4wLjA.).
 I am the reviewer of IEEE TPDS, IEEE IoTJ, IEEE ICC'22, IEEE Access, Elsevier HCC, and JNCA,  and I also serve as the TPC member for IEEE ICC'22 Workshop.

 If you have any interest in conducting research with me, please feel free to email me and we can schedule a meeting to discuss the potential opportunity.